Digital technology

 However, untethered access to digital technology brings risks – to children’s well-being and their mental and physical health.
 As the digital world increasingly tracks and shapes children’s choices and actions, their free will is jeopardized, and their healthy development is threatened.

-For UNICEF Innocenti – Global Office of Research and Foresight, one of the overriding questions is: How can we maximize the benefits of digital technology in children’s lives while mitigating the risks of harm?
+For UNICEF Office of Strategy and Evidence – Innocenti, one of the overriding questions is: How can we maximize the benefits of digital technology in children’s lives while mitigating the risks of harm?

 To dig deeper into this question, we research the misuse of digital technologies for child sexual exploitation and abuse.
 And we examine the wide gaps between the digital haves and have nots.
 These efforts include projects such as Global Kids Online and Disrupting Harm.